-- Imbalance, dizziness and blurred vision
+- Imbalance, dizziness, and blurred vision

 Certain medical and surgical procedures can cause permanent destruction of the inner ear vestibular function on both sides (bilateral vestiblopathy).
 This may lead to chronic dizziness, blurred vision, and imbalance.
-Usually this is improved with vestibular rehabilitation, however the imbalance and dizziness may be permanent.
+This is usually improved with vestibular rehabilitation, however the imbalance and dizziness may be permanent.
 This is especially challenging when both ears are affected by a disorder.
 Ask your surgeon if these symptoms are expected to be temporary or permanent and if vestibular rehabilitation might improve your recovery.

 Chan YM, Mattox DE.
 (2014).
 Surgical management of vestibular disorders.
 In Vestibular rehabilitation (4th edition) (pp 285-295).
 Philadelphia, PA: FA Davis.